Trump aides eye third week of November for 2024 announcement – KION546

 By Gabby Orr and Kristen Holmes, CNN

-Top aides to former President Donald Trump have been eyeing the third week of November as an ideal launch point for his 2024 presidential campaign, sources familiar with the matter tell CNN.
+Top aides to former President Donald Trump have discussed the third week of November as an ideal launch point for his 2024 presidential campaign if Republicans fare well in the midterm elections next week, sources familiar with the matter tell CNN.

-Two sources said Trump’s team has specifically discussed November 14 as one possible announcement date, which would come less than a week after the midterm elections and just days after the former president’s youngest daughter Tiffany is due to be married at his Mar-a-Lago estate.
+Two sources said Trump’s team has specifically discussed November 14 as one possible announcement date, which would come in the middle of an overseas trip to Asia that President Joe Biden has long been scheduled to make.
+Trump is unlikely to announce prior to that Monday, even if the GOP exceeds expectations on Election Night, to avoid overshadowing his daughter Tiffany’s November 12 wedding at Mar-a-Lago and because he does not want to share a news cycle with midterm results, sources said.

-This person cautioned that no date has been locked in and Trump could move up his desired announcement date — or push it back — depending on how Republicans fare in the elections on Tuesday and the availability of venues.
+These sources also cautioned that no date has been locked in and Trump could push it back if control of the Senate remains undecided after Election Day or Republicans see underwhelming gains in their House races.
+While discussions about where Trump should launch his next White House bid have occurred, one person familiar with the matter said his team has not yet made a decision on a venue and is still toying with an announcement close to home in Palm Beach, Florida, where he has headquartered his political operation since leaving Washington, or in a Rust Belt battleground area like Ohio or Pennsylvania.

-Trump has been advised by several of his key lieutenants to announce his third presidential campaign from one of the battleground states he narrowly lost to Joe Biden in 2020, according to a person familiar with the conversations, though others have encouraged him to remain in Florida, where he remains deeply popular among the state’s Republican voters.
+In a statement to CNN, Taylor Budowich, a spokesman for Trump, declined to comment “on the never-ending speculation and rumors.”

-Taylor Budowich, a spokesman for Trump, declined to comment to CNN about the impending announcement.
+The former president has long been eyeing the post-midterm period before Thanksgiving as a window of opportunity to launch his next political act.
+As CNN has previously reported, Trump expects the GOP to make significant gains on Election Night and wants to capitalize on the momentum coming out of Tuesday if his prediction holds, especially if his handpicked Senate candidates prevail in key contests in Ohio, Pennsylvania, Arizona, Ohio and Georgia.
+Trump has also expressed an interest in announcing before the end of the year to place potential 2024 rivals on notice.
+One of them, former Vice President Mike Pence, is due to release a book about his time in office on November 15 and recently said “there might be somebody else who I’d prefer more” as the next Republican presidential nominee, fueling speculation that he intends to challenge his former boss.

 News of Trump’s potential November 14 announcement was first reported by Axios.